TizenTeam/tau/tau/docs/guide/source/index.md

 * Application can be _built_ to dramatically improve startup performance
 * ECMAScript5 and HTML5 compliant
 * Large and open API, methods and core function (event utility functions) are available and not hidden to the developer
-* Customizable, easy to extend (and create new widgtets)
+* Customizable, easy to extend (and create new widgets)
-* Optimized for wearable, mobile and tv devices
+* Optimized for wearable, mobile and TV devices
-* Supports device profiles (mobile, wearable and tv)
+* Supports device profiles (mobile, wearable and TV)

 ## Simple example